Pay Rates in Private Practice Pelvic Health Physiotherapy: A Discussion

 And if you're new to pelvic health?
 Be honest about that.
 Starting slightly lower with a clear progression plan is reasonable - just make sure there's a pathway to increase your pay as you build your competence and caseload.

-From our observations and conversations across the industry, here's what we're seeing:
+From our observations and conversations across the industry, here's a really generalised picture of what a private practice pelvic health physio might be paid:

 Commission-Based Structures:

-- Base wage (meeting award rates + super)
+• Base wage (meeting or exceeding award rates + super)

-Take home Salary Equivalents (Approximate for FT), established:
+Take home Salary Equivalents (Approximate for FULL TIME clinician 38hrs/wk):

 What Influences Your Market Rate?